ianengelbrecht/image-barcode-extractor/README.md

 ## Installation

-1. Download the code from this repository
+1. Download the code from this repository (or clone using git)
 2. Open Terminal
 3. Ensure that python 3.6 or greater is installed by running `python --version` or `python3 --version` (depending on how your PATH variable is set)
 4. `cd` into the folder where you installed the code